Incident management process, to transform crises into opportunities for continuous improvement

 An incident is defined as any event which is not part of the standard operation of a service and which causes, or may cause, an interruption or a reduction in the quality of this service.

-- software or application incidents.
-Examples:
+- Software or application incidents.
+Examples include

-- programme error slowing down the user,
+- programme error slowing down the user ;

 - application slowdown, etc.

-- hardware incidents.
+- Hardware incidents.
 Examples include

-- printer output blocked
+- printer output blocked ;

 - hard disk nearly full, etc.